Developer Documentation

 Is there a limit to how many buttons I can add?

 No, you can add as many buttons as needed.
-Just use indexed variables for multiple buttons on the same page.
+Just use separate <div class="listonic-button"> elements — the script initializes them all automatically.

 Customization Questions